jonifreeman/ajatusasana.fi/en/index.markdown

 <script async src="https://static.medium.com/embed.js"></script><a class="m-collection" href="https://medium.com/ajatus-asana">Ajatus & Asana</a>
 </div>

-Ajatus & Asana offers inspiring pedagogical BodyMind teaching and coaching based on yoga as well as psychological, sociological and physiological knowledge.
+Ajatus & Asana, located in Espoo Viherlaakso, offers inspiring pedagogical BodyMind teaching and coaching based on yoga as well as psychological, sociological and physiological knowledge.

 For more information, see the weekly yoga class schedule, possibilities for individual coaching